her-mirror/Agent-Aara/docs/components/rules-system.md

 ## 🎯 Overview

-The Ara Health Agent's rules system is a sophisticated, multi-layered decision engine that provides fast, deterministic responses for thousands of different user scenarios.
+The Aara Health Agent's rules system is a sophisticated, multi-layered decision engine that provides fast, deterministic responses for thousands of different user scenarios.
 With over 100KB of structured data, the system ensures safe, accurate, and personalized interactions.

 ## 📊 Rules Architecture